top of page

 -

 Why did The Real Project begin?A little about The Real Project's founder, Ciara: Hi!
 I'm Ciara (pronounced Kiera) and I was born and raised in South London and attended an all-girls private school.
 I went on to graduate from university and became a teacher before joining the Metropolitan Police as a Detective Constable.
 Studying the law and various relationship-related offences opened my eyes to my legal rights as a woman and I began to realise that my lack of relationship and sex education at school meant my friends and I had been victims of a variety of criminal offences for years and not known.
 This was further reinforced when I worked on different domestic abuse units in South London with hundreds of victims who were also not aware of their rights and the laws there to protect them.
 Whilst serving in the police, I conducted an independent survey of 78 women’s experiences of relationship and sex education.
 Just under 75% stated it had prepared them for their teenage years ‘not at all’ or ‘not very well’.
 72% had gone on to be victims of domestic or sexual violence or harassment with only 19.4% reporting this to the police.
 Most significantly, a large proportion of women reported not knowing that what had happened to them at the time was indeed a criminal offence.
-I began to discuss my experiences with friends, family and others on social media and realised this problem was much bigger than just my own and so… The Real Project was born!
+I began to discuss my experiences with friends, family and others on social media and realised this problem was much bigger than just my own and so… The Real Project was born.
+It goes without saying that ANYBODY can be a victim or perpetrator of abuse and that is why I educate everybody with the same content.

 -

-What services do we offer?School services: - Pupil workshops aged 11+ years covering the law surrounding relationships, sex, image-based abuse, domestic abuse and violence against women and girls (VAWG).
-We either offer a taster session where you can pick 5-6 topics from our content list depending on what is most relevant to your school.
-We also offer more in depth sessions on individual topics too.
-Bespoke packages are designed to fit the needs of your school. - Parent/carer seminars - Staff/Governor training We strongly believe a collaborative approach including young people, parents/carers and school staff is incredibly important to ensure everybody is aware of this vital education.
-University services: - Workshops for university students covering the law surrounding relationships, sex, domestic abuse and violence against women and girls (VAWG).
+What services do we offer?School services: - Pupil workshops (11+) covering the law surrounding relationships, sex, image-based abuse, domestic abuse and violence against women and girls (VAWG).
+We recommend a number of recommended sessions including Sexual offending; Digital offences; Controlling & coercive behaviour and harassment & stalking; Relationship safety; and Overview of criminal offences.
+We also create bespoke packages too catering to your schools individual needs.
+The list of topics we cover can be found on our Content list. - Year 6 'Transitioning to secondary school' session covering the law surrounding relationships, sex and image-based abuse.
+These have been designed alongside primary schools, parents and teachers to ensure they are relevant and age-appropriate. - Parent/carer seminars - Staff/Governor training University services: - Workshops for university students covering the law surrounding relationships, sex, domestic abuse and violence against women and girls (VAWG).
 Again, please check out our content list for a tailor made product perfect for your school or university's needs. - Staff training Local services: - Training for local services to improve their subject knowledge around the law surrounding relationships, sex, domestic abuse or VAWG.
 This varies depending on the area of expertise you are looking for but you can get more of an idea of the topics we cover from our content list.
 See FAQs for local services below for more information.

 -